By David Haldane

 His mother who was nearby, however, quickly tucked him in.

 All of which for me, unfortunately, has created a sort of existential crisis.
 You can believe me when I say that I’ve never been a flag waver.
-Somehow, though, these recent events – and especially the strong feelings they have engendered in me – have raised a troubling specter; that, despite my claims of multiculturalism, I am at heart a true American.
+Somehow, though, these recent events – and especially the strong feelings they have engendered in me – have raised a troubling specter; that, despite my claims of multiculturalism, I am at heart a red-blooded American.

 Please don’t say that too loudly.